 Overview | Goals | View relevant AVMA policies

 Law schools and the legal profession are paying increased attention to animal law issues that have the potential to greatly impact veterinary medicine.
 In 2000, there were only nine animal law courses in the nation.
-As of 2012, 140 law schools in the United States and Canada offer courses in animal law.
+Today, over 140 law schools in the United States and Canada offer courses in animal law.
 Many of these law schools expanded their animal law curriculums to include clinics, programs and student organizations.

 The AVMA has assembled a geographically diverse team of speakers, including veterinarians, attorneys, and AVMA staff.
 Law students, law professors, and legal professionals have welcomed the AVMA into their classrooms and meetings.
 Law students have appreciated the opportunity to listen to and debate the veterinary perspective on animal law issues.

-- Enable law students to hear a veterinary perspective on various animal law issues.
+- Enable the legal profession and law students to hear a veterinary perspective on various animal law issues.

 - Make veterinary students aware of potential legal issues they may face in the future.

-- Increase AVMA involvement in the field of animal law in order to help shape public policy.
+- Increase AVMA involvement in the field of animal law in order to help inform public policy.

 - Ensuring appropriate care for companion animals in commercial kennels